 If you’re about to embark on your wedding planning journey, one of your first tasks (after determining your guest list and provisional wedding budget!) will be sourcing your wedding suppliers.

-As a multi-award-winning Norfolk wedding planner working across London and the East of England, part of my role is to recommend trusted wedding businesses and amazing wedding suppliers from my little black book of trusted, local wedding vendors.
+As a multi-award-winning UK wedding planner, part of my role is to recommend trusted wedding businesses and amazing wedding suppliers from my little black book of trusted, local wedding vendors.

 Still, if you’re flying solo and aren’t working with a wedding planner, you’ll need to find and approach potential wedding businesses directly.
 So, on today’s wedding blog, I want to share my top tips on approaching potential wedding businesses